+This manual gives systematic instructions on how to use the JConfiguration Tool to manage the configuration settings for databases that exist in DBMaker.
+All of the program features are introduced with a brief description for each function and screen images are included for most features.
 This book is intended for administrators of DBMaker databases who need to manage databases from a variety of platforms.
 Administrators using this manual may or may not be familiar with all of the features of DBMaker.
 Prior knowledge of the platform used to install DBMaker on is required and is beyond the scope of this manual.
 Refer to the operating system owner's manual for more details on setup and configuration settings for the platform being used.